codelibs/elasticsearch-dataformat/README.md

 ## Installation

-    $ $ES_HOME/bin/plugin --install org.codelibs/elasticsearch-dataformat/1.4.0
+    $ $ES_HOME/bin/plugin --install org.codelibs/elasticsearch-dataformat/1.4.1

 ## Supported Output Formats

 This plugin allows you to download data as a format you want.
-Parameters for a query are the same as a scan query.
+If the query dsl contains "from" parameter, the query is processed as search query.
+If not, it's as scan query(all data are stored.).

 ### CSV